A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

 \item \textbf{$\mathbb Z_k$ one-form symmetry:} the one-form symmetry \cite{Gaiotto:2014kfa} is generated by $U$, and $V$ carries the unit charge.
 The one-form symmetry acts as $a\rightarrow a+\lambda_1$ for one-form $\lambda_1$ with $\mathbb{Z}_k$ holonomy. \end{itemize} The above symmetries should not be confused with the $\mathbb Z_k$ gauge symmetry.

-Within the topological field theory in the absence of dynamical gravity, these symmetries are spontaneously broken: for instance, on spatial circle there are $k$ vacua labelled by $e^{i\phi}$ which is a $k$th root of unity.
-On the other hand, when the operator $U$ or $V$ is inserted in homologically non-trivial cycle, the expectation value in the topological field theory vanishes \cite{Gaiotto:2014kfa}.
+Within topological field theory in the absence of dynamical gravity, these symmetries are spontaneously broken: for instance, on a spatial circle there are $k$ vacua labelled by $e^{i\phi}$ which is a $k$th root of unity.
+On the other hand, when the operator $U$ or $V$ is inserted in a homologically non-trivial cycle, their expectation values vanishes \cite{Gaiotto:2014kfa}.

-Now, let us consider the theory on a disk $D$ with the Dirichlet boundary condition for the gauge field $a$.
-The disk partition function for such a theory is given by, \be Z_{BF}[a] = \sum_{q=1}^k \chi_q(e^{i\oint_{\partial D} a}) \,, \ee where each term in the sum corresponds to one of the $k$ vacua and $\chi_q(e^{i\oint_{\partial D} a}) = e^{i q\oint_{\partial D} a}$ is the $\mathbb Z_k$ character with $q \in 1, \dots k$.
+Now, let us consider the theory on a disk $D$ with Dirichlet boundary conditions for the gauge field $a$.
+The disk partition function for such a theory is given by \be Z_{\text BF}[a] = \sum_{q=1}^k \chi_q(e^{i\oint_{\partial D} a}) \,, \ee where each term in the sum corresponds to one of the $k$ vacua and $\chi_q(e^{i\oint_{\partial D} a}) = e^{i q\oint_{\partial D} a}$ is the $\mathbb Z_k$ character with $q \in 1, \dots, k$.

 Setting $a =0$, we want to prove that the one-point function of $U$ inserted at the boundary of the disk vanishes,

 To see this, we can modify the action by the insertion of $U=e^{i\phi}$ at some point $p$: